jumpinjackie/forge-e33-mod/design/RED.md

 ```
 2RR
 Kindred Sorcery - Expeditioner
-This spell deals 1 damage to any target, 2 damage to another target, and 3 damage to a third target.
+Lightning Dance deals 1 damage to any target, 2 damage to another target, and 3 damage to a third target.
 ```

 [card implementation](../custom/cards/l/lightning_dance.txt)